ProvataHealth/HIPAA/source/sections/physical_safeguards.md

 --------- | -----------
 Workstation Use (Req) | Implement policies and procedures that specify the proper functions to be performed, the manner in which those functions are to be performed, and the physical attributes of the surroundings of a specific workstation or class of workstation that can access ePHI.

-Provata Health, Inc. has policies in place that define the acceptable uses in place for workstations within the environment.
+Provata Health has policies in place that define the acceptable uses in place for workstations within the environment.
 These policies define the acceptable and unauthorized uses of personnel that provided workstations with access to systems potentially interacting with ePHI.
 These policies are enforced on all workstations.
 All internal email uses HIPAA-compliant vendors.

 ##Workstation Security - 164.310c